Busy Bonfire night for Northumberland fire crews

-The fire control room took 96 calls on Sunday compared to 36 the previous year.
+The fire control room took 111 calls this Monday compared to 96 on 5th November last year.

-considered to be dangerous as well as several other incidents including bin fires, a multiple vehicle fire in Blyth and a vehicle fire in Berwick.
-Of the calls to fire control, 14 were deemed to be false alarms and no action was required.
+Crews attended 20 bonfires that were considered to be dangerous as well as several other incidents including a large quantity of tyres and wheels on fire in Bebside, bin fires in Seaton Delaval and Cramlington, a horse box fire in Seghill, trees on fire in Hexham, and a road traffic collision in Morpeth.
+Of the calls to fire control, 18 were deemed to be false alarms and no action was required.

-“Our firefighters have a difficult job and work incredibly hard to keep the people of this county safe and to be greeted with aggression and unnecessary danger in this way is absolutely
+“Our firefighters have a difficult job and work incredibly hard to keep the people of this county safe and to be greeted with aggression and abuse in this way is absolutely disgraceful.

 Northumberland Fire & Rescue Service works closely with other emergency services in the run up to Bonfire night to promote key safety messages to school children and the general community.